 The huge city of Belgrade in Serbia serves as the capital city.
-The Serbian name of Belgrade is translated to mean the ‘white city’ and the city has grown tremendously to become one of the must visit destinations in Europe.
+The Serbian name of Belgrade is translated to mean the ‘white city’ and the city has grown tremendously to become one of the must-visit destinations in Europe.
 Upon setting your feet in the city, you will be awed by the wonderful architecture styles that seem to dominate this great city.
-With about 1.7 million inhabitants in this metropolis, the history of this city dates back around 4th century and its rich history with the Ottoman invasion makes it an exciting city to visit.
-Belgrade lacks the aspect of cultural diversity as there are few immigrants in to this city which is unusual with other cities in Europe.
-However, of late, Belgrade has been hosting a wide range of cultural events with a global aspect which has really enhanced the profile of the city as one of the cultural hotspots in Europe.
+With about 1.7 million inhabitants in this metropolis, the history of this city dates back around the 4th century and its rich history with the Ottoman invasion makes it an exciting city to visit.
+Belgrade lacks the aspect of cultural diversity as there are few immigrants in this city which is unusual with other cities in Europe.
+However, of late, Belgrade has been hosting a wide range of cultural events with a global aspect which has enhanced the profile of the city as one of the cultural hotspots in Europe.

 Belgrade is currently energizing its status as a Tourism hub and its great potential in this sector means that the city’s dream to become the leading global destination in Europe could be a reality.
 Also, the city has released a travel magazine known as the ‘White City’ which has helped in promoting Belgrade’s tourism among prospective visitors to Europe.
 While Belgrade is not a very big city as such there is quite a lot to see.
 Touring the city on foot gives visitors a chance to get a view of the local attractions.
-There are many museums in Belgrade but when organizing a visit, it is likely that most of the museums will be closed on Mondays and you should check if they are open.
+There are many museums in Belgrade but when organizing a visit, most of the museums will likely be closed on Mondays and you should check if they are open.

 Upon your visit to Belgrade, you can opt to kill some of your time at the Adventure Park or Public Observatory where you can get panoramic observations of the entire city.
-The National Theatre in Belgrade is a place where locals and foreigners go to watch plays, ballet and opera at the amazing hall that is nicely decorated with great artworks and gold.
+The National Theatre in Belgrade is a place where locals and foreigners go to watch plays, ballet, and opera at the amazing hall that is nicely decorated with great artworks and gold.